Follow TV Tropes

 • Butt-Monkey: At the hands of his wife.

-• The Cassandra: From the very beginning of the film, he tries to warn Mrs. Tweedy that the chickens are very organized and is convinced that Ginger is their leader, especially after he keeps foiling her escape attempts, but Mrs. Tweedy forces him to accept that "it's all in his head".
-At the end, when the chickens escape on their flying machine, and the barn is destroyed in the pie machine explosion, he berates his wife for not listening to his warnings in the first place.
+• The Cassandra: From the very beginning of the first film, he tries to warn Mrs. Tweedy that the chickens are very organised and is convinced that Ginger is their leader, especially after he keeps foiling her escape attempts, but Mrs. Tweedy forces him to accept that "it's all in his head".
+At the end, when the chickens escape on their flying machine, and the barn is destroyed in the pie machine explosion, he tells his wife she should have believed his warnings.

 • Crouching Moron, Hidden Badass: He is moronic and weak-willed around his wife, but he is very menacing to the chickens.